MSH19/MPR_Selection/README.md

 ## Citation

 A formal citation will be added **once the preprint is released**.
-Until then, please reference this repository and the accompanying paper draft.
+Until then, please reference this repository and the accompanying paper.